apify/apify-docs/content/academy/expert_scraping_with_apify/managing_source_code.md

 ---
-title: III - Managing source code
+title: II - Managing source code
 description: Learn how to manage your actor's source code more efficiently by integrating it with a Github repository.
 This is the standard on the Apify platform.
-menuWeight: 6.3
+menuWeight: 6.2
 paths:
     - expert-scraping-with-apify/managing-source-code
 ---